Betting Sites Ireland New Betting Sites

 • Licensed and regulated by the Revenue Commissioners (Licence No. 1020856)

-Novibet has been around since 2010 and is well-established in Greece and Italy, as well as Brazil, Mexico and Chile.
-Just like in those countries mentioned, Novibet has fast become a favourite in Ireland since launching in 2021.
+Novibet has been around since 2010 and is well-established in Greece, Italy, Brazil, Mexico, and Chile.
+Just like in the countries mentioned, Novibet has become a favourite in Ireland since its launch in 2021.

-Greyhounds is a notable omission from the list of sports you can wager on but we feel Novibet more than makes up for it with excellent coverage of the most popular Irish sports: football (including the LOI), horse racing and GAA.
+Greyhound racing is a notable omission from the list of sports you can wager on.
+However, we feel Novibet more than makes up for it with excellent coverage of the most popular Irish sports: football (including the LOI), horse racing and GAA.

 LV Bet